microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![Merge ranges](images/theme-color-reference/merge-ranges.png)

 - `merge.currentHeaderBackground`: Current header background in inline merge conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `merge.currentContentBackground`: Current content background in inline merge conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `merge.incomingHeaderBackground`: Incoming header background in inline merge conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `merge.incomingContentBackground`: Incoming content background in inline merge conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `merge.border`: Border color on headers and the splitter in inline merge conflicts.
 - `merge.commonContentBackground`: Common ancester content background in inline merge-conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `merge.commonHeaderBackground`: Common ancestor header background in inline merge-conflicts.
+The color must not be opaque to not hide underlying decorations.
 - `editorOverviewRuler.currentContentForeground`: Current overview ruler foreground for inline merge conflicts.
 - `editorOverviewRuler.incomingContentForeground`: Incoming overview ruler foreground for inline merge conflicts.
 - `editorOverviewRuler.commonContentForeground`: Common ancestor overview ruler foreground for inline merge conflicts.